MFT Licensure Options

 What Does an LPCC Do?

-LPCCs in California (or known in some states as licensed professional counselors or licensed clinical professional counselors) are trained to provide mental health and substance abuse care to individuals, families, and groups.
+LPCCs in California (or known in some states as licensed professional counselors or licensed mental health counselors) are trained to provide mental health and substance abuse care to individuals, families, and groups.

 These professional counselors are responsible for a wide range of services including: